Author Archives: Paul Roberts

 (Updated 21 July 2019)

-Early Te Ātiawa ancestors were known has the Kahui people, including the following hapū: Te Kahui Ao, Te Kahui Rangi and Te Kahui Maunga.
+Early Te Ātiawa tūpuna / ancestors were known has the Kahui people, including the following hapū: Te Kahui Ao, Te Kahui Rangi and Te Kahui Maunga.

-As shown in the map below, Te Ara: The Encyclopedia of New Zealand the traditional lands of Te Atiawa stretch from Nukutaipari at the southern base of Paritutu, through to Te Rau-o-te-Huia, near Motunui in the north.
-Inland, the territory encompasses the north-easter slopes of Mt Taranaki through to the Matematea Ranges.
-This territory of 32 km of coastline and a large fertile plain extending several kilometres inland, sustained Te Atiawa for about 500 years prior to the arrival of Europeans in 19th century.
+As shown in the map below, Te Ara: The Encyclopedia of New Zealand the traditional lands of Te Ātiawa stretch from Nukutaipari at the southern base of Paritutu, through to Te Rau-o-te-Huia, near Motunui in the north.
+Inland, the territory encompasses the north-easter slopes of Taranaki Maunga through to the Matematea Ranges.
+This territory of 32 km of coastline and a large fertile plain extending several kilometres inland, sustained Te Ātiawa for about 500 years prior to the arrival of Europeans in 19th century.

 Te Atiawa lands (Te Ara: Encyclopedia of New Zealand)

 As recorded in the New Plymouth District Council’s Mana Whenua, Mana Moana policy, the Ātiawa coastline collectively constitute ‘… one of the most extensive traditional fishing reefs and are referred to in song and legends as a source of pride and prestige as well as food’ (2014, p23).
-Just as the land of Te Atiawa was divided amongst the various hapū, so too were the reefs.
+Just as the whenua of Te Ātiawa was divided amongst the various hapū, so too were the reefs.

 • Te Ātiawa’s invitation to passing trans-Tasman traders (including Dicky Barrett) to establish a trading station at Ngāmotu in 1828.